sardana-org/sardana-training/README.md

 6. Contributors - teaches about the contributors tools and practices.
 It is useful if you plan to get involved (more or less) in the project.

-These materials were prepared in rush, so forgive the authors if you find mistakes.
-If you do so, don't forget to report them or just propose a pull request.
+These materials were prepared in rush, so forgive the authors any mistakes/typos.
+If so, don't forget to report them or just propose a pull request.